Supervised Reward Inference: Abstract

 \section{Abstract}

-Existing approaches to reward inference from behavior typically assume that humans provide demonstrations according to specific models of behavior.
-However, humans often indicate their goals through a wide range of behaviors, from actions that are suboptimal due to poor planning or execution to behaviors which are intended to communicate goals rather than achieve them.
-We propose that supervised learning offers a unified framework to infer reward functions from any class of behavior, and show that such an approach is asymptotically Bayes-optimal under mild assumptions.
-Experiments on simulated robotic manipulation tasks show that our method can efficiently infer rewards from a wide variety of arbitrarily suboptimal demonstrations.
+Existing approaches to reward inference typically assume that humans provide demonstrations according to specific behavior models.
+However, humans often indicate their goals through a wide range of behaviors, from actions that are suboptimal due to poor planning or execution to behaviors intended to communicate goals rather than achieve them.
+One existing solution for inferring rewards from such behavior -- provided it is drawn from the same distribution at training and deployment -- is to construct a dataset of behavior paired with \textit{known} rewards, and to learn the mapping from behavior to rewards; however, prior methods in this family face notable limitations, such as restrictions to tabular settings.
+Given such a dataset, we propose instead that supervised learning offers a parsimonious yet powerful solution, which we term Supervised Reward Inference (SRI).
+Theoretically, we prove that SRI is asymptotically Bayes-optimal under standard assumptions.
+Empirically, SRI achieves near-ceiling performance on a prior benchmark for reward inference from suboptimal behavior, while on Meta-World robotics tasks, it infers rewards from even arbitrarily suboptimal demonstrations as accurately as those demonstrations allow.
+Finally, we demonstrate our framework's universality with straightforward generalizations to action- and goal-prediction.